 The most important implication of Bloom’s taxonomy is that learners need higher-order learning activities to get to a higher level of understanding.

-For instance, the third level is application.
-To be able to apply a concept, you have to practice applying the concept through exercises.
+For instance the third level is application.
+To be able to apply a concept you have to practice applying the concept through exercises.

-Though the application level is rarely the end goal.
+However the application level is rarely the end goal.
 Education should prepare learners to take their new knowledge beyond the classroom.
 This requires that they reach a level of understanding where they’re able to analyze, evaluate and create based on their understanding.
 The only way to achieve this is to engage learners in more complex learning activities.

 This is where simulation games come in.